 Model Name and Brief Model Description and Certification / Version How It Will Be Used in the Study Approval Status HarborSym 1.5.8.3 HarborSym is a discrete event Monte-Carlo simulation Certified (Economics) model designed to facilitate economic analyses of proposed navigation improvement projects in coastal harbors.
 Incorporating risk and uncertainty, the model will be used to estimate transportation cost savings (benefits) attributable to fleet and loading changes under future with project conditions.
 Regional Economic RECONS is a regional economic impact modeling tool that Certified System (RECONS) estimates jobs, income, and sales associated with Corps (Economics) Civil Works spending and additional economic activities.
+The model will be used to estimate the regional economic impacts of project implementation.
+Habitat Evaluation HEP is a tool used by the USFWS to compare the Approved Procedures (HEP) environmental effects of alternatives and may be used (Environmental) during the preparation of the Coordination Act Report (to be determined in coordination with USFWS).
+The specific Habitat Suitability Indices (HSI) to be used in a HEP analysis, should such an analysis be conducted for the Coordination Act Report, have not been identified, but could include the Coho Salmon HSI.
+Should such be required, this RP will be updated, to identify any reviews required for compliance with model review guidance.

-Table 5: Planning Models
+Table 5.
+Planning Models